EY4542 - Saw PANASONIC - Free user manual and instructions

 - To prevent dangerous kickback, keep the shoe of the tool flat on the surface of the material being cut.

-If the motor become too warm, stop cutting.
+- If the motor becomes too warm, stop cutting.
 Let the tool cool down before continuing work.

 - It is always a safe practice to remove the battery pack after use and before storing the tool.